 My Ancestry DNA analysis was done in April 2018 and is linked to a tree on Ancestry.com called the Wansbury Family Tree.
 This is only visible to Ancestry members.
-The results are also on GEDmatch and my resource is A388365.
+The results are also on GEDmatch Genesis and my resource is A388365.
 GEDmatch is a way of matching DNA results with others on the site, this includes results not done through Ancestry and the basic results are free.

-So far the matching analysis done against other DNA tests on Ancestry has revealed links not previously known to me and confirmed several very well supported links.
+So far the matching analysis done against other DNA tests on Ancestry and My Heritage has revealed links not previously known to me and confirmed several very well supported links.
 It has also thrown up trees for persons one would expect a match to that are not supported by the DNA matching and these may end up of being even more important to sort out information on this web site.
+The new feature of Ancestry called 'ThruLines' has shown up more links that need more exploration.
+MyHeritage is rolling out similar tools and I am viewing a series of vidoes on YouTube for all these sites on how to explore the significance of the matces.

 The comments on the results so far are grouped in families and the i.d. number of the person is given.

 Jefferies/Harrington of Essex/Suffolk

-The link between the English and American descendants of the Jefferies is very well supported by several American tests at 4th cousin level.
-There is also a 3rd cousin, descendant of Peter Button Jefferies, Heather S Jefferies, #3859 on the English Jefferies side.
+The link between the English and American descendants of the Jefferies is very well supported by several American tests at 4th cousin level all descended from Henry Jefferies whose family went to Florida after Henry's death including Sally Howard, nee Underwood, #932, who is descended from Henry's second son, George Atkin Jefferies #88.

 At the 5th+ cousin level there are links to the family names of Button and Jefferies from Essex/Suffolk to a tree put up by Mark Gibson for C.W, daughter of Arthur George Abbs & Iris L Hargrave, not on this site as yet.
 This needs further work to identify the link.

 Wansbury/Lane/Streatfield/Stacey of NW Kent & SE Surrey